 Anesthesia for Maternity Services is covered in full.

 There is a special prenatal program to help during Pregnancy.
 It is completely voluntary and there is no extra cost for participating in the program.
-To sign up, you must notify Care CoordinationSM during the first trimester, but no later than one month prior to the anticipated childbirth.
+To sign up, you must notify Care CoordinationSM during the expected mother's first trimester, but no later than one month prior to the anticipated childbirth.